justinj/sol/README.md

 Easy-ish Tasks
 ==============

-* Validate that all components implement all the defined moves
 * Allow finding multiple solutions, up to a certain depth, and starting from a certain depth

 Difficult-ish Tasks